 Not everything you write needs to be described in intricate detail.
 Sometimes your reader prefers to create their own mental picture of a scene or character.
-In fact, sometimes omitting adjectives can make for stronger writing and leave your reader guessing.
+In fact, omitting adjectives can even make for stronger writing and leave your reader guessing.

-As a general rule, try to avoid putting an adjective before every noun you use.
+Try to avoid putting an adjective before every noun you use.
 For instance, don't write: Rob ran his large, calloused hands through his, stringy, shoulder-length hair and dramatically opened his big, grey eyes wide when he saw the svelte, beautiful blonde in the sleek red porsche crash into the gleaming motorbike.

 "Pete, how could you that do me?"